sterecht/LectureNotesBonn/README.md

 **winter term 2023/24** (in progress)
 - Algebraic Topology I by Prof. Dr. Markus Hausmann
 - Étale Cohomology by Prof. Dr. Jens Franke
-- Group Rings of Infinite Groups by Prof. Dr. Giles Gardam
+- Group Rings of Infinite Groups by Prof. Dr. Giles Gardam (Update 26.10.23: discontinued since there are official lecture notes now)
 - Hodge Theory by Prof. Dr. Philip Engel

 Obviously, these are my own notes and are not connected to the lecturer in any way.
 I don't guarantee completeness or correctness.
 If you find any mistakes, please let me know.